-I am a sucker for definitions, yet most times I find that they can be incredibly restrictive at times – welcome to a good old rambling semantics, you all.
-I won’t lie, this may be an abrupt way to meet me if it’s the first time you meander in my writing musings.
-Yet, as literature and language graduate, I have a passion for words and their meanings.
+I am a sucker for definitions, yet most times I find that they can be incredibly restrictive at times.
+Welcome to a good old rambling semantics, you all.
+As literature and language graduate, I have a passion for words and their meanings.

 If we go for the Cambridge’s dictionary definition, branding can be summarised as

 the act of giving a company a particular design or symbol in order to advertise its products and services